lukebakken/rabbitmq-dotnet-client-1813/README.md

     For updating the local compose environment you can just call this last command.

 For the first time just run the `docker-compose-up.bat`

+## Points to improve / TODO List:
+- Improve unit and functional tests
+- Use Serilog, improve and customize logging.
+- Send logs to a logging service or store them into a table.
+- Add authentication/Authorization layers and use JWT tokens
+- The HTTPS certificate is only used for example purposes and safe local development.
+If the service is behind a gateway like nginx we can disable this.
+- If the services will only use small clumps of star or snowflake data, change Connection to use a NoSQL database (Ex: MongoDB)
+- Implement pipelines for deployment into another environments.
+Improve and test the compose script (docker-compose.override.yml) for other environments as is is just an example mockup.
+- Adopt CI/CD tecnologies like jenkins, gitlab pipelines, azure devops pipelines, terraform, octopus
+- Redis/Valkey allows to have persistent shared cache.
+If the service does not require any kind of relational data from the time being, consider using a shared cache only.
+No ORM like EF is required.
+- Consider switch RabbitMQ.Client to MassTransit Framework, if consumer operations are needed in the future or requirement for better support for asynchronous operations https://masstransit.io/quick-starts/rabbitmq
+- Use TLS connection to access docker remotely.
+Current commands exposes the docker host cli.
+See initializeDocker.sh https://stackoverflow.com/questions/63416280/how-to-expose-docker-tcp-socket-on-wsl2-wsl-installed-docker-not-docker-deskt

 ### And that's it.
 Enjoy.
 Feel free for feedback for anything that could be improved. 🍺